Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide_single.md

 ## Overview

 * The .env and tomcat.env files are your primary resources for customizing your ISLE stack.
-  * As a result your .env file will container passwords and usernames and must be treated with the utmost care. **Never** share you .env that contains information related to your site.
+  * As a result your .env files contain passwords and usernames and must be treated with the utmost care. **Never** share or post your .env files publicly...
+EVER!

 <!-- * Setup a Private Code Repository
     * Most of the work in this guide involves careful editing of the various configuration and settings files that customize the pieces of Islandora (database, repository, web-server, etc...).